Inspections in Wales

 The CIW inspector will send their written report to the setting within 28 days.
 The setting then has 14 days to check the accuracy of the report, which may be amended if the inspector agrees there are factual errors.
 The final report will also be made available to parents.

-Watch this space - introduction of ratings in Wales
+Introduction of ratings in Wales

 CIW have published further information including the full inspection framework and a guide to inspection on their website.

 PACEY Cymru, alongside other Cwlwm partners, are working closely with CIW around the introduction of ratings and for those who have been given a silent rating at their last inspection we are looking for feedback on this through a short survey.
 This closes on the 19th October 2018.